Phillips family disappearances: Second disappearance and robberies (December 2021 – September 2025)

 Phillips allegedly stole a Toyota Hilux ute on 2 August 2023.
 The stolen ute was later found near Te Anga on 4 August.
 On August 2, Phillips was also spotted at two Bunnings stores, one in south Hamilton and another in Te Rapa.
 Police later stated that they believed the purchases made by Phillips suggested he had set up a campsite, as the purchases included headlamps, batteries, seedlings, buckets, and gumboots.
 Cat, the mother of the Phillips children, later stated in October 2024 that she had spotted Phillips at the Te Rapa Bunnings, and given chase to his ute.

 In September 2023, Phillips was charged with aggravated robbery, including unlawful possession of a firearm, after allegedly robbing a bank and shooting at a supermarket worker in Te Kūiti in May 2023.
 The offender was photographed with an unidentified accomplice, believed to be one of his children.

 A NZ$80,000 reward was offered by the police in June 2024 for information that led to the location and safe return of the children.
 They also offered legal immunity to anyone assisting the Phillips' if they came forward.
 The police received 50 tips "deemed worthy of consideration".
 On the eldest child's eleventh birthday, the children's mother released a video pleading for the public to assist the police in their search.

 On 3 October 2024, Phillips and the three children were spotted walking through Marokopa farmland by a pair of pig hunters, who filmed the encounter.
 The pair did not take the interaction further due to Phillips possessing a gun, and instead called the police.
 After a three-day search, including the use of a military helicopter, "nothing further of significance" was found, according to police.

 On 27 August 2025, New Zealand police released CCTV footage of what appeared to be Phillips and one of his children attempting a break-in of a store in Piopio.
 On 29 August, Detective Senior Sergeant Andy Saunders said that Police had ruled out involving elite military forces such as the New Zealand Special Air Service (NZSAS) in the search for Phillips and his children to avoid the risk of the children being harmed during a confrontation with Phillips.
 In addition, Prime Minister Christopher Luxon and other cabinet ministers described the question of NZSAS involvement as an operational matter for the Police to decide.
+On 10 November, The New Zealand Herald reported that the New Zealand Defence Force had acknowledged that four NZSAS personnel assisted Police during the hunt for Phillips and his children.